LewisYoon/LewisYoon/README.md

 ##  Featured project

 **[WhatIfLotto](https://whatiflotto.com)** — a vibe coded lottery simulation platform that visualises the statistical reality of gambling and financial opportunity costs.
-Built with Next.js, React 19, TypeScript, and Supabase, with an automated data pipeline via GitHub Actions and Stripe-powered payments.
+Built with Next.js, TypeScript, and Supabase, with an automated data pipeline via GitHub Actions and Stripe-powered payments.

 ##  Currently